hyperledger-solang/solang/docs/language.rst

 Casting
 _______

-Solidity is strict about the sign of operations, and whether an assignment can truncate a value;
+Solidity is very strict about the sign of operations, and whether an assignment can truncate a value.
-these are errors and Solang will refuse to compile it.
 You can force the compiler to accept truncations or differences in sign by adding a cast, but this is best avoided.
 Often changing the parameters or return value of a function will avoid the need for casting.

 Some examples: